Leading Resilience Index

 • North America: 2 countries, 100 entities.

-11 Industries (ICB Standard) distributed as follows:
+Eleven (11) Industries per Industry Classification Benchmark (ICB Standard) distributed as follows:

 • Basic Materials: 129 entities